Master of Science in Atmospheric Science

 Thesis

 A master's thesis is a demonstration of a student's ability to formulate an atmospheric science research problem, collect and analyze relevant data, synthesize appropriate literature, arrive at logical conclusions, and present the entire exercise in a public academic forum.
-The thesis should address an original problem of scientific importance, though at the M.S. level, the research will to a significant degree be guided by the faculty advisor.
+The thesis should address an original problem of scientific importance, though at the M.S. level, there will be significant guidance of the research by the faculty advisor.

 Thesis proposal

-During the second semester in the program, the student must submit to his committee a thesis research plan.
+During the second semester in the program, the student must submit to their committee a thesis research plan.
 All M.S thesis proposals are expected to contain three basic elements:

 - A statement of the research problem or questions to be investigated.